What is Bioidentical Hormone Replacement Therapy?

 Bioidentical Hormone Replacement Therapy for Women

-An unfortunate reality of life is that hormone levels inevitably decline as you age.
+An unfortunate reality of life is that natural hormones levels inevitably decline as you age.

 Some of the more alarming signs and symptoms of female hormone imbalance or menopause include: